lateganto/projectScalable/README.md

 #### GCP
 The `gcp` values are used for setting bucket, cluster and job properties on GCP.
 Set the value `projectId` as that your key is associated.
-Then, set the values `location`, `bucketName` and `clusterName` as you like, or leave it as they are.
+Then, set the values `location`, `bucketName` and `clusterName` as you like, or leave them as they are.
  You could change the configuration of the cluster.
-As default, the cluster is composed of a master and 3 workers with 2 standard cpus each one.
+As default, the cluster is composed of a master and 3 workers with 2 standard CPUs each one.
 The `Job` field contains the properties of the JAR to be uploaded and submitted to Dataproc.
 `jarFileDir` and `jarFileName` specifies the location of the JAR on your local workstation.
 By default, the JAR is placed inside the folder `data`.